 - a.
-We recognise that a child who is abused or witnesses' violence may feel helpless and humiliated,may blame themselves, and find it difficult to develop and maintain a sense of selfworth. - b.
+We recognise that a child who is abused or witnesses' violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth. - b.
 We recognise that the school may provide the only stability in the lives of children who have beenabused or who are at risk of harm. - c.
-We accept that research shows that the behaviour of a child in these circumstances may range fromthat which is perceived to be normal to aggressive or withdrawn as well as exhibiting signs of mentalhealth problems. - d.
-We understand the impact on a child's mental health, behaviour and education when experiencing difficulties, abuse and/or neglect.
+We accept that research shows that the behaviour of a child in these circumstances may range fromthat which is perceived to be normal to aggressive or withdrawn as well as exhibiting signs of mentalhealth problems.

+2 Guidance regarding DBS checks recently updated by the Protection of Freedoms Act 2012 d.
+We understand the impact on a child's mental health, behaviour and education when experiencingdifficulties, abuse and/or neglect.